jfnavarro/hla_pipeline/README.md

 # DNA (WES and WGS) and RNA-Seq variant calling pipeline with HLA and MHC predictions
 This a private repository that contains a simplified, more generic, up-to-date and optimized version of a pipeline provided by Jared Gartner <jared.gartner@nhi.gov>
-The pipeline can process WES/WGS (tumor and norma) and RNA-seq data (tumor) and generate a list of variants, HLAs and MHCs.
+The pipeline can process WES/WGS (tumor and normal) and RNA-seq data (tumor) and generate a list of variants, HLAs and MHCs.

 The DNA and RNA pipelines use the GATK4 best-practices.